ribeiro-vs/SQL-Database-Project/README.md

 # SQL-Database-Project: Orders Database
-This project will represent a database and it's infrastructure.
+This project will represent a database and the concepts that involve its infrastructure.